-Samsung’s 32-inch Odyssey G7 is all about extremes, and that’s what makes it one of the best gaming monitors.
+Samsung’s 32-inch Odyssey G7 is all about extremes, and that’s what makes it one of the best gaming monitors and best computer monitors overall.
 The 32" Samsung Odyssey G7, the C32G75T, packs 240 Hz, Adaptive-Sync, DisplayHDR 600 and extended color into a 2K, VA panel with a 1000R curvature, the tightest curve we’ve seen yet.
 Most monitors at the top of the speed charts are 25-inch flat panels, but Samsung’s breaking the mold with the 32-inch G, going for $750-$800 as of writing.
 Samsung has truly pulled out all the stops here.

 We’ve talked about what makes gaming monitors different from rank-and-file enterprise displays.
 More refresh rate, more resolution, more color, more features, more size -- the key word is more.
 Gamers no longer have to settle for 22 inches and 60 Hz when 27-inch 144 Hz panels are commonplace.
 And IT managers aren’t going to buy 34-inch ultrawide curved monitors for their office staff.